-Count Honore Mirabeau was born Gabriel Riqueti in 1749, to a wealthy commercial family in central France.
+Honore Mirabeau was born Gabriel Riqueti in 1749, to a wealthy commercial family in central France.
 His father was Victor de Riqueti, a noted economist who emphasised the importance of agriculture and landed nobility to France’s national prosperity.
-Following a brief military career the younger Riqueti became involved in several scandals, usually involving gambling and young women.
-By the age of 23 he had married, fled to Switzerland with another woman, been bankrupted through gambling and was cut off by his prominent father.
+Following a brief military career, the younger Riqueti became involved in several scandals, usually involving gambling and young women.
+By the age of 23, he had married, fled to Switzerland with another woman, been bankrupted through gambling and disowned by his prominent father.
 Riqueti was arrested and sentenced to death, though this was later commuted to a prison term.
 During his four years behind bars Riqueti began to write prolifically.
 One of his texts, completed in 1782, was Erotika Biblion (‘Erotic Bible’) which offbeat historian Richard Zacks described as “one-quarter love manual, three-quarters history of sex”.

 Released from prison in 1782, Riqueti began to attract attention as a writer, barrister and orator.
 He became more interested in political and financial matters, writing critically about France’s delicate economic state and failed government policies.
 In 1789 he was elected to represent the people of Aix-la-Chapelle at the Estates General.
 It was there that Riqueti rose to prominence as a potential leader.
 His remonstrances on the floor of the Estates General revealed both oratorical flair and a canny understanding of politics, setting Riqueti apart from the other Third Estate delegates.
 An admirer of the British political system, Riqueti favoured the adoption of a similar form of constitutional monarchy in France.
 When his fellow members of the Third Estate moved to convene as the National Assembly, Riqueti, fearing it would create a rift with the king, absented himself from the final vote.
 Yet within a week he reemerged as the National Assembly’s de facto leader, telling a royal official “that we are only to be driven out by the bayonet.”

 The elder Count Mirabeau died on July 13th 1789 and his noble title passed to Riqueti (a privilege he did not refuse).
 The new count visited the ruins of the Bastille days later and was showered with flowers by an adoring crowd.
 His position, however, was that political reform was superior to public violence.
-Mirabeau was critical of the Great Fear and the August 4th session that abolished feudalism, contending that it went too far and threatened social stability.
+Mirabeau was critical of the Great Fear and the August 4th decrees that abolished feudalism, contending that they went too far and threatened social stability.
 Through 1789 and 1790 Mirabeau worked furiously behind the scenes to engineer a constitutional monarchy.
-He attempted to reconcile the National Constituent Assembly and the king; he also tried to forge alliances with popular figures like Lafayette and Necker.
-Most of these attempts failed.
+He attempted to reconcile the National Constituent Assembly and Louis XVI.
+He also tried to forge alliances with popular figures like Marquis de Lafayette and Jacques Necker, most of which failed.

 Francois Furet, historian